 Discovering your genetic ancestry is quick and easy with our home DNA testing kit.
 DNA is collected by lightly brushing inside your cheek and then returned by mail for lab processing.
-Reports for 15-Marker, 21-Marker, and 27-Marker kits are identical in format and include a detailed comparison of your DNA to ethnic groups and genetic regions around the world.
+Reports for 22 and 26 Marker Kit Tests are identical in format and include a detailed comparison of your DNA to ethnic groups and genetic regions around the world.

 Example Results with Commentary: Example results with commentary on how results can be interpreted are available for African-American, Caucasian, Chippewa/Ojibwa and Hispanic sample profiles (Updated February 16, 2010):